muhannadhamadeh001-code/ECU/CAN Controller/README.md

 # ESP32 Automotive CAN Controller

-This project is a custom-designed automotive CAN controller based on the ESP32.
+This project is a custom designed automotive CAN controller based on the ESP32.
-It is intended as a learning-focused yet production-oriented hardware platform covering automotive power design, communication buses, and firmware development.
+It is intended as a way to learn hardware platform covering automotive power design, communication buses, and firmware development.

 ## Key Features